 This self-defense course is designed exclusively for women and will take place over the course of all three days.
 The class will begin at 6 p.m. and end around 9 p.m. each day.
 Participants must attend all three days.
 Course instruction will be provided by certified R.A.D. instructors from the Lafourche Parish Sheriff’s Office.

 The cost of the course is $10 to cover the cost of course materials.
 Class size is limited, and advance registration is required.
 You can register online here: www.LPSO.net/RADsignup.
 Payment cannot be made through the online sign-up form, but the fee must be pre-paid and is non-refundable.
 Please send payment by mail, along with your name, address, and phone number to Lafourche Parish Sheriff’s Office, Attn: Captain Lafate Day, 1300 Lynn Street, Thibodaux, LA 70301.
 Please make checks payable to the Lafourche Parish Sheriff’s Office.
 The deadline to register for the class is Friday, May 10, 2019, at 11 a.m.

 For more information, please contact Captain Lafate Day at (985) 449-4485 or by email at firstname.lastname@example.org.

-Sheriff Craig Webre announced the Lafourche Parish Sheriff’s Office will conduct a seat belt checkpoint in Lafourche Parish during the daytime hours of March 14, 2019.
-During this checkpoint, deputies will be checking motorists for seat belt and safety seat violations, as well as for proper inspection tags and other potential violations.
+Sheriff Craig Webre announced the Lafourche Parish Sheriff’s Office will conduct seat belt checkpoints in Lafourche Parish during the daytime hours of April 11, 2019, and April 17, 2019.
+During these checkpoints, deputies will be checking motorists for seat belt and safety seat violations, as well as for proper inspection tags and other potential violations.
 Checkpoints are designed to help raise awareness for these types of violations and make the highways of the parish safer for all motorists.